 Skip to article frontmatterSkip to article content

-This document outlines key feature pilots currently underway within various DataHubs during the Fall 2025 academic term.
-These pilots aim to give tools for a) Instructors to manage their conda environment, identify and fix accessibility issues and b) Admins to track the courses using a particular hub.
+This document outlines feature pilots within various DataHubs.
+These pilots aim to provide tools for instructors to manage their conda environment, identify and fix accessibility issues and for admins to track the courses using a particular hub.

 Key Objectives: